 To edit an existing account, find the account on the Chart of accounts screen and click the drop-down arrow next to Run report.
 Next, select Edit to open the account setup screen.

 The fields available in the account setup screen are the same as discussed in the previous section.
-Make the needed changes to the account and then click the green Save and Close button.
+Make the needed changes to the account, then click the green Save button.

 How To Delete an Account in the Chart of Accounts List

-From the Chart of accounts screen, click the drop-down arrow next to Run report for the account you wish to make inactive.
-Then, select Make inactive from the drop-down list.
+From the Chart of accounts screen, I clicked the drop-down arrow next to Run report for the account I wanted to make inactive.
+Then, I selected Make inactive (reduces usage) from the drop-down list (shown in the screenshot above).

 How To View & Print Your Chart of Accounts

-From the chart of accounts screen, click the Run Report button on the top right side of the screen to view a copy of your chart of accounts.
+From the Chart of accounts screen, I clicked the Run report button on the top right side of my screen to view a copy of my chart of accounts.

-After clicking Run Report, a copy of your chart of accounts appears.
-You can then export your chart of accounts to an Excel file, print it out, or email it if needed.
+After clicking Run report, a copy of my chart of accounts appeared.
+I can then export it to an Excel file, print it out, or email it if needed.

 How To Import Accounts to the Chart of Accounts List